DataDog/datadog-cloudformation-macro/serverless/README.md

 ### AWS SAM

-If you are deploying your serverless application with SAM, add the Datadog Serverless CloudFormation macro under the `Transform` section in your your `template.yml` file, after the required SAM transform:
+If you are deploying your serverless application with SAM, add the Datadog Serverless CloudFormation macro under the `Transform` section in your `template.yml` file, after the required SAM transform:

 ```yaml
 Transform: